Gütersloh

-Gütersloh (/de/; Gütsel) is a town in North Rhine-Westphalia, Germany, in the region of Ostwestfalen-Lippe and the administrative region of Detmold.
-Gütersloh is the administrative centre for a district of the same name and has a population of 100,194 people.
+Gütersloh (/de/; Gütsel) is a city in North Rhine-Westphalia, Germany, in the region of Ostwestfalen-Lippe and the administrative region of Detmold.
+Gütersloh is the administrative centre for a district of the same name and has a population of 102,464 people.

 Geography

 Gütersloh lies in the Emssandebene, south-west of the Teutoburg Forest and on the north-eastern edge of the Westphalian Basin and has no significant points of elevation.
 The town's lowest point is 64 m above sea level on the river Ems near the Princess Royal Barracks and the highest point is 105 m above sea level in the eastern township of Friedrichsdorf.

 The border to Rheda-Wiedenbrück extends as part of the Rhedaer Forest, a large wooded area with predominantly conifers.
 The river Dalke flows through the town from east to west, crossing close to the Stadt Park as well as the town centre and river Ems.

 Gütersloh railway station is on the Hamm–Minden line.